yl8g11/Capstone_W2/README.md

-## Welcome to My IBM Capstone Project Page
+## Welcome to My IBM Capstone Project Blog

 In this capstone project, we try to detect the most overrated and underrated restaurants around a place (by default, we choose the location: North York, ON).